 "Well, once upon a time..."

-Cameron lazily flicks the switch to start up the coffee machine, expecting the other three to come filtering in shortly.
-She absentmindedly wanders over to the whit board as the water heats, and tests the pens scattered on their shelf below.
+Cameron flicks the switch to start up the coffee machine lazily, expecting the other three to come filtering in shortly.
+She wanders absentmindedly over to the white board as the water heats and tests the pens scattered on their shelf below.
 Finding the blue to be worn to a fuzzy, ink-less mess, she tosses it neatly in the trash and fetches a fresh one from the supply closet.